 Use clear link text on web pages.
 The text in the link should describe what it links to, even if read out of context.
 Avoid link text like “click here”, that doesn’t indicate what is being linked to.

 Always set alt text (“alternative text”) for images.
 In the alt text field, describe the image as well as you can.
 If you’re not sure what would be useful, remember that any alt text is better than nothing.
-If you forget to add alt text when adding images to Twitter, the Alt Or Not browser extension can help.
+On Mastodon, follow the Alt Text Reminder bot to get reminders if you forget to add alt text.
+On Twitter, the Alt Or Not browser extension can help.

 Use a website theme that has good contrast between text and background.
 Light grey text on a white background is much more difficult to read than black text on a white background.